EPFL-ENAC/unhcr-geneva-tech-hub-app/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.
+Please explain why and how it helps your users.

 **Describe alternatives you've considered**
 A clear and concise description of any alternative solutions or features you've considered.